 The redundancy packages to be paid to departing staff comprise a combination of contractual termination benefits, relating to payments that arise from terms of employment contracts and statutory redundancy pay, and one-time employee termination benefits that were provided or enhanced specifically for this redundancy process.
-Due to the structure of the redundancy scheme and the different employment regulations affecting the Company's U.K. and U.S. employees, some of the expense associated with the one-time employee termination benefits and other one-time employee termination benefits were expensed and recognized in the year ended December 31, 2024.
+Due to the structure of the redundancy scheme and the different employment regulations affecting the Company's U.K. and U.S. employees, some of the expense associated with the one-time employee termination benefits was recognized over the remaining period of employee service to be rendered.
+Contractual termination benefits and other one-time employee termination benefits were expensed and recognized in the year ended December 31, 2024.
 All expenses have been recognized in Selling, general and administrative expenses in the Statement of Operations.